List of Public Domain and Free Images for Articles and eBooks

-Finding images to put in hubs can be a bit of a challenge.
+Finding images can be a bit of a challenge.
 Images legally belong to their creators.
 You will violate copyright laws if you randomly pull images off the web.
-If you have Google Adsense ads on your hubs or blog, they are considered to be commercial.
+If you have Google Adsense ads on your website or blog, they are considered to be commercial.
+If you plan to sell an eBook that is also a commercial use.
 Many images available on the web either can't legally be used or they can't be used for commercial purposes.
 The following is a list of some ways to find images for legal use.

 What is Public Domain?

 Public domain images no longer have any copyright or legal restrictions, so they can be used freely for any purpose, including commercial.
 Images are either in the public domain because their copyright has expired or because the creator chose to give up their intellectual property rights to the image.

 Take Your Own Pictures

 This is one option many people don't consider.
 I regularly take pictures that I think might be useful at some point.
 If you write on a limited number of topics you will have a good idea of what images may be useful to you.